RobDWaller/python-assessment/README.md

 You should not spend more than one hour completing this assessment.
 You will not be judged based on how many questions you answer but how well you answer each question.

+### Note to Managers and Recruiters

+This assessment should be used as part of an interview process.
+Developers who complete it deserve feedback on how they have performed and how they might improve.
+It should not be used as a filtering tool.

 ## Tasks

 ### Task One: Find Data